albertobeta/UberSimpleWebsockets/README.md

 **Notice:**
 the PERL implementation of the server requires [Net::WebSocket::Server](http://search.cpan.org/~topaz/Net-WebSocket-Server-0.001003/lib/Net/WebSocket/Server.pm).
-On a Mac OS it can be installed using the command:
+In Mac OSX it can be installed using the command:
 `sudo perl -MCPAN -e 'install Net::WebSocket::Server'`

 The Python implementation of the server requires [Tornado](http://www.tornadoweb.org/en/stable/) that can be installed using pip